Chapter VII Of My Current Campaign, Which Began 11-12 Months Ago, As Written/Retold By My Player Who Plays Vilven

 “Have a seat” He said as he waved his paw lavishly next to him, and poured her a bowl, of, what she could assess now, as some sort of vegetable stew.

 She did take a seat next to him, taking the bowl graciously.
 She looked at him curiously, “Should I call you Tigron?”
 She then took a big spoonful of the food into her mouth, making her almost moan in delight at the flavor.

 “The names Grid.”
 He said.
 “I come from a village some twenty miles east of here.
 And what, pray you, species of being are you?

 “Grid, I’m Vilven.”
 She said, after a few more spoonfuls of food.
 “Nice to meet you.
 I come from…” Vilven trailed off.
 Looking at him again with distrust.
 “Why are you here, anyway?
-Won’t the guards see your fire and catch me?”
+Won’t the guards see your fire and catch you?”

 “I’m no threat to them” He said with confidence “And if you must know,” he continued “I come here from time to time to eye the behavior of a large dragon which lives within and beneath the lake.
 Her name is Sabot.”

 Vilven dropped the bowl of stew in front of her.
 Her shocked eyes staring at the lake she had been living in the past two days.
 “It can’t be…”